 Left uncorrected, internal temperature will continue to increase, causing battery overheating and the outer casing to bulge, melt and/or rupture.
 When the casing of a VRLA battery becomes compromised, hydrogen sulfide gas (smelling like rotten egg) will escape.
 If this is observed, charging power to the battery needs to be removed immediately.
 If undetected, thermal runaway can lead to catastrophic results, including fire, explosion, sudden system failure, costly damage to equipment, and possibly personal injury.

 Thermal runaway can occur in lithium ion batteries and VLA, but this discussion focuses mainly on VRLA batteries, since they are most common in the industry.
 Additionally, our lithium ion battery cabinets are already equipped with Battery Monitoring Systems (BMS).
 The logging and network connection/ communication capabilities allow for data-driven decision and better management of the overall system.

 Be on the alert for other battery anomalies, such as ground faults and shorted cells, which can negatively impact charging voltages and ultimately lead to thermal runaway.
 If you notice a battery overheating, disconnect it from charge and inspect it for other damage.
 Separate it from other systems to avoid runaway.

-The best way to avoid the cataclysmic event that thermal runaway can become is through the application of regularly scheduled preventive maintenance of the batteries, continuous monitoring of battery cabinet temperature and/or individual battery terminal temperature, and systematic review of the historic battery data by a skilled technician.
+The best way to avoid the cataclysmic event that thermal runaway can become is through the application of the following:

 Photos on this page provided by Critical Power Solutions Inc. and C & C Power, Inc.